timothymichaelcook/19_text_editor_pwa/README.md

 ## Usage

-Users need to import the following npm packages: inquirer, mysql, and console table.
+Users need to import the following npm packages: express, mysql, and console table.
 Run npm i to install these packages.
 Users need to enter the database and source the schema and seeds files.
 Once seeded, the user needs to be in the root directory of the project and run node index.js to start the application.
 There are a different choices that let you read, create and update data in the database.
 Some of the options let you view the data in the database, other options let you update or create elements in the database and last option 'Quit' exits the terminal application.

 ## Credits